 - Beat an egg with one tablespoon of cream, milk or water to make egg wash.

-- Take the thicker hearts and roll them out slightly larger than originally, about ¼” more on all sides.
-These will be use as the top of the hand pies.
+- Take two pieces of pie dough out of the fridge, one thin one and one thick one.
+Roll the thicker piece out slightly larger than its original size, about ¼” more on all sides.
+This piece will be used as the top crust.

-- Brush egg wash around the edge of one of the hearts on the baking sheet, spoon 2 tablespoons of the strawberry filling on top.
-Take one of the larger hearts rolled out earlier and cover the filling.
+- Brush egg wash around the edge of the thinner piece of dough that will be used as the bottom crust, spoon 2 tablespoons of the strawberry filling on top.
+Cover it with the larger top crust.
 Press the edges together and seal with a fork.
 Repeat for the remaining hearts.
+You can refrigerate the assembled pies while you work on the rest.

-- Preheat oven to 400°F, let the pies rest in the freezer (or refrigerator) while the oven is preheating.
+- Preheat oven to 400°F, let the pies rest in the freezer (or refrigerator if you don't have space in the freezer) while the oven is preheating.

 - Just before baking, brush egg wash generously over the entire surface of the pies.
 Create steam vents on the top by poking holes with the tip of a paring knife.
 Sprinkle with turbinado sugar.